AugurProject/augur-walkthrough/account.md

 Navigate to the "account" menu again, this time click "Connect"

 *Verify:*
-- [ ] you can successfully login to metamask
+- [ ] you can successfully login with metamask
-- [ ] you can successfully login to a Ledger Wallet (make sure browser data and contract data is enabled on ledger)
+- [ ] you can successfully login with a Ledger Wallet (make sure browser data and contract data is enabled on ledger)
-- [ ] you can successfully login to uPort (through the connect menu's QR code)
+- [ ] you can successfully login with uPort (through the connect menu's QR code)
+- [ ] you can successfully login with Trezor

 To verify the above, you will need to hard refresh/logout after each verified login.